cewi/excel/README.md

 You can create Excel Workbooks from views.
 This works like in [dakotas](https://github.com/dakota/CakeExcel) plugin.
 Look there for docs.
 Additions:

 ## 1. ExcelHelper
-Has a Method 'addworksheet' which takes a ResultSet, a Enitiy, a Collection of Entities or a Array of Data and creates a worksheet from the data.
+Has a Method 'addworksheet' which takes a ResultSet, a Entity, a Collection of Entities or a Array of Data and creates a worksheet from the data.
 Properties of the Entities, or the key of the first record in the array are set as column-headers in first row of the generated worksheet.
+Be careful if you usen non-standard column-types.
+The Helper actually works only with strings, numbers and dates.

 Register xlsx-Extension in config/routes.php file before the routes that should be affected: